 “It was like this endless parade of symptoms, and not all of them would raise their head at once,” Robin’s wife, Susan, said.
 “It was like playing whack-a-mole.
 Which symptom is it this month?
 I thought, is my husband a hypochondriac?
 We’re chasing it and there’s no answers, and by now we’d tried everything.”

 For nearly a year, his health continued to deteriorate, worsening his already substantial levels of anxiety and depression.
-Finally, on May 28, 2014, Robin and Susan received an explanation for his strange combination of varying symptoms: Parkinson’s disease, a degenerative disorder that attacks the central nervous system, impairing motor functions and cognition until it eventually takes the victim’s life.
+Finally, on May 28, 2014, Robin and Susan received the first of two explanations as to his strange combination of varying symptoms: Parkinson’s disease, a degenerative disorder that attacks the central nervous system, impairing motor functions and cognition until it eventually takes the victim’s life.

 Devastated and terrified, Robin shared the news with his children and others who were closest to him